priyanshu-sen-07/SQL-Python/README.md

    - **Goal**: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.

 ### 2. Download Walmart Sales Data
-   - **Data Source**: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
    - **Dataset Link**: [Walmart Sales Dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets)
-   - **Storage**: Save the data in the `data/` folder for easy reference and access.

 ### 3. Install Required Libraries and Load Data
    - **Libraries**: Install necessary Python libraries using: